 VeloViewer provides new insights, engaging visualisations, motivational goals and in-depth analysis to your Strava data.
-Simply connect to Strava to bring in your free data and try out all of the features VeloViewer has to offer and use some of the same tools that have helped win over 100 WorldTour races including 3 Tours de France, a Giro d’Italia and a Vuelta a España.
+Simply connect to Strava to bring in your free data and try out all of the features VeloViewer has to offer and use some of the same tools that have helped win 100’s of WorldTour races including 4 Tours de France, 2 Vueltas a España and a Giro d’Italia.
+It is currently being used by 11 men’s WorldTour teams and 5 top women’s teams.
 Upgrade to PRO from just £10 per year to use VeloViewer on your entire Strava history.

 What is VeloViewer

 VeloViewer connects to your Strava account and pulls across your activities, segments and routes to provide you with a whole new world of dashboards, charts, 3D graphics, filterable lists, leaderboards, motivational goals along with your up-to-date leaderboard positions on all of the segments you have covered.

 For free you can use all of VeloViewer’s features on a one-off set of your data (25 activities, 250 segments and 10 routes).
 This should give you a perfect feel for all the features and let you decide whether it is worth upgrading to PRO (£10 per year) or PRO+ (£20 per year) to use the site on your entire Strava history and your future activities.
 Info on Free vs PRO vs PRO+ here.

 There is no need for you to be a Strava Summit (previous known as Premium) user to use VeloViewer.
 Everything will work just fine if you are a free Strava user.
 If you do have the Summit Analysis Pack then you will be able to view heart rate and power zone data for all of your Activities in VeloViewer as well.